tnichols217/notes/CSDS 233 - Intro to Data Structures/Projects/3/Written.md

 Why is the best case for Insertion Sort O(N)?
 Give an example of the scenario in which the best case occurs

 > [!answer]
-> Insertion sort must always compare every pair of seq
+> Insertion sort must always compare every pair of sequential nodes, leading to `N-1` comparisons at minimum when the list is already sorted.
+When the list is sorted as an input, no swaps are made either.

 # 4